-The first stanza contains the solution to both these puzzles, of course.
-There are two “shares,” and two “blanks,” and each share corresponds to a blank.
+The first stanza contains the solution to both these puzzles.
+There are two “shares” and two “blanks,” each share corresponding to a blank.
 The “share of night to bear” goes with the “blank in bliss to fill.”
 Each of these lines has an infinitive ending the thought, which separates both from “share of morning” and “blank in scorning.”
-It looks like the sharing of night is enjoyable for the narrator, to say the least: it is a time one can do what one wishes with, a “blank,” that can be filled with “bliss.”
+It looks like the sharing of night is enjoyable for the narrator, to say the least.
+It is a time one can do what one wishes with, a “blank,” that can be filled with “bliss.”

-“Blank” is doing double duty, though.
+“Blank” is doing double duty.
 If it is an opportunity taken by the narrator in terms of night, then it is also an absence of cynicism or despair, a lack of scorning, too.

-“Our share of night,” therefore, is an invitation to a mystery that is not to be solved.
+“Our share of night,” on my reading, is an invitation to a mystery that is not to be solved.
 There are plenty of problems that arise for people who love each other, thus causing people who love each other to ask this question: “Why do I love so-and-so?”

 The second that question is asked, the relationship is over.
-There’s never a reason – something that can be apprehended by the intellect, like the position of the stars – for why people love, and the search for such reasons wreaks havoc with the feelings one may have and the commitments one has made.
+There’s never a reason – something that can be apprehended by the intellect, like the position of the stars – for why people love.
+The search for such reasons wreaks havoc with the feelings one may have and the commitments one has made.
 Once we start searching for reasons to love, we find we have goals and ideals that we think can only be achieved elsewhere.
 We start staring at the stars.

 And we forget those beside us.